Writing the Lawyers and Literature Course

 Is "Centaurs" a failed dream story?
 If so, perhaps it can be related to Kafka's "Before the Law" in some way that provides the basis for a writing.

 How about this: Inertia and Boredom in the Life of a Law Student.
 Sheila says, "Inertia seems to be getting me through law school.
 I don't move much.
 I wait for a professor to intimidate me into the subject at hand: arson, divorce, whatever."
 And then later, she says, "[i]n law school, you can feel boredom go from the benign to the maligant."
-There are pages of writing to be had in this idea of inertia and boredom.
+There are pages of writing to be had as you follow this this idea of inertia and boredom.

-And finally, in the closing paragraph, we have Sheila thinking, and I've followed the exact contours of her thinking to create a title for a writing: Transformations, Sublimations, Things Becoming Other Things.
+And finally, in the closing paragraph, we have Sheila thinking, not so cryptic as it might appear, about law school experience, suggesting a writing that might be titled: Transformations, Sublimations, Things Becoming Other Things.

 Whether all of the stories turn out to be this fertile with ideas for writing, we must wait and see.